BonoboPLC/lojjo_wiki/retail-sales-agents.md

 2. Click on Sell

 You can sell printed or digital tickets.
-Printed tickets can be anonymous or to Account holders.
+Printed tickets can be anonymous like your typical Lottery ticket, or as a printed receipt for an Account holder.
 Digital tickets can sold to Account holders only.
-A quick [Player Registration](/retail-sales-agents#registering-a-player) is all it takes to a register a player.
+A quick [Player Registration](/retail-sales-agents#registering-a-player) is all it takes to a create an account for a player.

 ### Printed Tickets